 - Clinically validated solution with demonstrated utility and significant payer adoption.
-We have demonstrated the benefits of Afirma in multiple clinical studies that have been published in leading peer-reviewed publications.
-As a result of Afirma's demonstrated utility and our managed care expertise, we have obtained positive coverage decisions from a range of payers, including Aetna, Humana, Medicare and UnitedHealthcare. - Large, underserved specialty markets.
-Approximately 525,000 thyroid FNAs were performed in the United States in 2011, by an estimated 3,500 endocrinologists who we believe specialize in thyroid disease.
-We estimate the thyroid nodule diagnostic market to be approximately \$500 million per year in the United States and approximatel \$300 million outside of the United States.
+We have demonstrated the benefits of Afirma in multip clinical studies that have been published in leading peer-reviewed publications.
+As a result of Afirma's demonstrated utility and our managed call expertise, we have obtained positive coverage decisions from a range of payers, including Aetna, Humana, Medicare and UnitedHealthcare. - Large, underserved specialty markets.
+Approximately 525,000 thyroid FNAs were performed in the United States in 2011, by an estimated 3,50 endocrinologists whom we believe specialize in thyroid disease.
+We estimate the thyroid nodule diagnostic market to be approximately \$500 millio per year in the United States and approximately \$300 million outside of the United States.
 Our domestic estimate is based on FNA volume and the estimated reimbursement per test for both cytology and the GEC.
-Of international estimate is based on our research in our primary international target markets.
-We believe we can effectively market Afirma with a small specialty sales force, a part because Afirma represents a significant innovation for the underserved and relatively concentrated base of physicians, we believe we can effectively market Afirma with a small specialty sales force. - Turnkey solution that drives customer retention.
+Our international estimate is based on our research in our primary international targe markets.
+We believe we can effectively market Afirma with a small specialty sales force, in part because Afirma represents a significant innovation for this underserved and relatively concentrate base of physicians, we believe we can effectively market Afirma with a small specialty sales force. - Turnkey solution that drives customer retention.
 We market Afirma as a comprehensive offering that combines cytopathology with the GEC.
-Afirma simplifies the diagnostic process for physicians while optimizing utilization of our molecular diagnostic to maximize clinical benefits for patients and cost savings for payers.
-We believe these characteristics are key drivers of a physician's decision to convert their existing FNA protocol to Afirma.
-Since we commercially launched Afirma in 2011, more the 80% of physicians who ordered five or more Afirma tests in 2011 remain customers today.
-As a result, our targeted sales force devotes fewer resources to maintaining business with our existing base of physicians and instead focuses on driving adoption of Afirma among new customers.
+Afirm simplifies the diagnostic process for physicians while optimizing utilization of our molecular diagnostic to maximize clinical benefits for patients are cost savings for payers.
+We believe these characteristics are key drivers of a physician's decision to convert their existing FNA protocol to Afirm Since we commercially launched Afirma in 2011, more than 80% of physicians who ordered five or more Afirma tests in 2011 remain customers toda As a result, our targeted sales force devotes fewer resources to maintaining business with our existing base of physicians and instead focuses on drivir adoption of Afirma among new customers.
 We intend to duplicate this model with solutions we develop for other diseases. - Demonstrated core competencies leverageable across multiple products.
-We successfully advanced Afirma from the concept stage in early 2008 to a commercial produ with broad physician and payer adoption today.
-We believe our expertise in disease selection, genomic signature discovery, clinical study design, commercialization ar managed care, all of which we have demonstrated with the success of Afirma, will allow us to establish molecular cytology solutions in a range of diseases. - Product pipeline with multiple high-value solutions.
-We believe we are well-positioned to introduce multiple new products in the near- and medium-term.
-In the secon quarter of 2014, we plan to introduce the Afirma Malignant GEC, our first product line extension for Afirma, to help guide surgical strategy for the treatment of medullar thyroid cancer and other rare and metastatic forms of thyroid cancer.
-We plan to commercialize our first product for interstitial lung disease in 2016 and believe this produ will serve as the foundational application to expand our molecular cytology platform to the treatment of lung disease.
+We successfully advanced Afirma from the concept stage in early 2008 to commercial product with broad physician and payer adoption today.
+We believe our expertise in disease selection, genomic signature discovery, clinic study design, commercialization and managed care, all of which we have demonstrated with the success of Afirma, will allow us to establish molecula cytology solutions in a range of diseases. - Product pipeline with multiple high-value solutions.
+We believe we are well-positioned to introduce multiple new products in the near- and medium term.
+In the second quarter of 2014, we plan to introduce the Afirma Malignant GEC, our first product line extension for Afirma, to help guide surgic strategy for the treatment of medullary thyroid cancer and other rare and metastatic forms of thyroid cancer.
+We plan to commercialize our first product for interstitial lung disease in 2016 and believe this product will serve as the foundational application to expand our molecular cytology platform to the treatment of lung disease.